unlink2/lasm_1/README.md

 - each architecture can implement a matcher.
 Arch must be chosen at compile time!
 - the matcher will determine the size of an instruction
 - the matcher is in charge of translating the actual opcodes to binary

+Steps:

+Scan -> Parse -> Interpret -> output to binary or listing